 Appropriate levels of healthcare staffing and infection control staffing as well as adequate funding for hospitals should be ensured to enable compliance with infection control measures.
 CRE prevalence is currently still low in many European countries, and it is likely that the spread of CRE could be controlled through proportionate investment in control measures in most countries.
-However, once the situation becomes endemic, control efforts will be more costly and less likely to be effective.
+However, once the situation becomes endemic, control efforts might be more costly and less effective.
+Facility leadership can support the infection prevention and control programme aimed at preventing the spread of CRE by providing materials and organisational and administrative support through the allocation of a protected and dedicated budget, according to the infection prevention and control activity plan.